acro5piano/graphwire/README.md

 # graphql-subscription-proxy

-Turn your query into real-time subscription.
+[experimental] Turn your query into real-time live query.